robotic-mining-competition/NDSU2019/README.md

 Every card on the sprint board should be tied to an issue.
 Any issue X that involves code development should have a corresponding branch named issue-X. In order to merge into master a pull request has to be initiated and approved by one other developer.
-Generally a request shouldn't be merged if it doesn't have tests, it's tests aren't passing, or the Travis-CI build fails.
+Generally a request shouldn't be merged if it doesn't have tests, its tests aren't passing, or the Travis-CI build fails.
 Once the pull request is merged, the corresponding issue should be closed, and the branch corresponding to the request should be deleted.
 Deleting the branch will appear as a prompt on merge.
 A good way to automatically close the issue is to reference the issue using